spring-media/adsolutions-implementationReference/publisher/politico.md

 # Politico.com - Ad Lib Integration Guide

-Welcome to your Ad Lib Integration documentation!
+_Welcome to your Ad Lib Integration documentation! <br>
-In this document you will learn how to implement our adlib in your site to deliver ads with it.
+In this document you will learn how to implement our adlib in your site to deliver ads with it._

 <br>